MIC-DKFZ/RTTB/ReadMe.txt

 C.2.
 Build DCMTK

-[D. If you want ITKIO or DoseInterpolation support - ITK]
+[D. If you want ITKIO or DoseInterpolation support with itk::Transform - ITK]

 D.1.
 Build ITK.

-[E. If you want DoseInterpolation support - MatchPoint]
+[E. If you want support of DoseInterpolation with MatchPoint Registration objects - MatchPoint]

 E.1.
 Build MatchPoint.